yusifsalam/voimanosto-archive/README.md

 ### Known Issues

 Firefox does not render some elements correctly and the animations can be choppy even on powerful machines, so the use of Firefox is discouraged for now; Chrome and Safari are recommended instead.
+Input validation is missing from most forms currently, so unexpected behavior is possible.